• Skip to primary navigation

 How to make strawberry and rhubarb jam?

-• Simmer: Bring the mixture to a boil while stirring often (3), turn the heat down to medium, and allow the jam to simmer for about 45-50 minutes, stirring occasionally, until the mixture thickens and reaches the desired consistency.
+Step #2: Simmer the rhubarb strawberry jam for about 45-50 minutes, stirring occasionally, until the mixture thickens and reaches the desired consistency.
+Start checking the jam after 30 minutes.

-• Transfer the jam: Carefully ladle the hot jam into the prepared jars, leaving a small headspace at the top.
-Wipe any spills or drips from the rims of the jars, then seal the jars (5).
+Step #3: Carefully ladle the hot jam into the sterilized jars, leaving a small headspace at the top.
+Wipe any spills or drips from the rims of the jars, then seal the jars.

-• Process in a water bath or can them in a canner: Place the jars in a large pot of boiling water, ensuring they are fully submerged, and process for about 10 minutes or adjust to your altitude (6).
+Step #4: Process in a water bath or can them in a canner: Place the jars in a large pot of boiling water, ensuring they are fully submerged, and process for about 10 minutes or adjust to your altitude

 The cooking time depends significantly on how much jam you make, how big your pot is, and how much pectin the fruit contains.